 Beth is the author of The Recovery Formula: An Addict's Guide to Getting Clean & Sober Forever, and The Happy Addict: How to be Happy in Recovery From Alcoholism or Drug Addiction, both of which have been described by readers as "life-saving".
-She has also published a mini ebook, What is Self Esteem? and had two academic papers on addiction published in 2016 in a book by Oxford University Press called Addiction and Choice: Rethinking the Relationship.
+She has also published a mini ebook, What is Self Esteem? and had two academic papers on addiction published in a book by Oxford University Press called Addiction and Choice: Rethinking the Relationship.

 She has penned articles for The Royal Society of the Arts, The Big Issue, New Statesman and other publications.
 She enjoys writing freelance articles within her fields of expertise, and has by-lines and ghost-writing on several websites.

-Beth is a media-friendly expert on addiction, mental health, and personal and professional development
+Beth is a media-friendly expert on addiction, mental health, well-being, and personal and professional development